ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 The name comes from the phrase “If it looks like a duck and quacks like a duck, it must be a duck.”
 In programming, duck typing means that an object’s suitability for an operation is determined by the presence of certain methods or properties, rather than the actual type of the object itself.
 In other words, _“an object is considered compatible with a given type if it has all the methods and attributes that the type requires.”
-([Duck Typing in Python: Writing Flexible and Decoupled Code – Real Python](https://realpython.com/duck-typing-python/#:~:text=Duck%20typing%20is%20a%20type,as%20long%20as%20they%20adhere)) The actual class or inheritance of the object is less important than whether it implements the needed interface.
+([Duck Typing in Python: Writing Flexible and Decoupled Code--Real Python](https://realpython.com/duck-typing-python/#:~:text=Duck%20typing%20is%20a%20type,as%20long%20as%20they%20adhere)) The actual class or inheritance of the object is less important than whether it implements the needed interface.
 This is a very Pythonic idea: **“don’t check an object’s type to determine if it has the right interface; just try to use it, and it will either work or fail.”**

 In practice, duck typing means you often write functions that work on _any_ object that supports the operations you need, rather than only working on specific classes.